CS-440-Fall-2021/proj2/README.md

 - (min, max) : (37, 160)
 - (mean, median, st.dev.) : (83.6, 50, 47.1)

+# Last year's feedback

+A summary of the feedback on this assignment from last year is included in `old-feedback.md`.
+It did not have the "Improvement" question.
+Repetitive comments have been merged and condensed and some comments specific to the offering have been redacted.

 # Submission

 There are 2 parts to the submission.